bigcode-project/bigcode-analysis/data_analysis/near_dedublication_toolkit/README.md

 ## Near deduplication with min hash lsh index
-Code taken from https://github.com/bigcode-project/bigcode-analysis/tree/main/data_analysis/near-deduplication and changed to be run on distributed Dask cluster and independent nodes with max RAM usage as for now under 600GB but with potential to be reduced even more if we distribute minhash lsh index itself in step 2 and divide minhash cluster buckets additionally according to cluster element count, not just cluster number in step 3.
+Code taken from https://github.com/bigcode-project/bigcode-analysis/tree/main/data_analysis/near-deduplication and changed to be run on distributed Dask cluster and independent nodes with max RAM usage as for now under 600GB but with potential to be reduced even more if to distribute minhash lsh index itself in step 2 and to divide minhash cluster buckets additionally according to cluster element count, not just cluster number in step 3.

 Right now the code is in 5 steps which are to be run manually each.
-However, pipeline can be fully automated either by reducing memory requirements as described above or if we implement dask worker nodes with different resources on toolkit (dask itself allows it)
+However, pipeline can be fully automated either by reducing memory requirements as described above or if to implement dask worker nodes with different resources on toolkit (dask itself allows it)

 - `cfg.py` contains configuration
 - `util.py` contains most of the code taken from the above repo